-GM-12 The certified Mendocino Town Plan Land Use Map (Figure 4.13-3) designates each-sites that is approved for where hotel and inn visitor serving facility lodging units are allowable with an asterisk () and each site that is approved for where bed and breakfast accommodations visitor serving lodging units are allowable with an asterisk-B (B).
-The certified Town Zoning Map shall contain conformed designations.
+GM-12 The certified Mendocino Town Land Use Map (Figure 4.13-3) designates sites where hotel and inn visitor serving facility lodging units are allowable with an asterisk () and each site where bed and breakfast visitor serving lodging units are allowable with an asterisk-B (B).
+The certified Mendocino Town Zoning Map shall contain conformed designations.

-GM-13. (a) Additions to or expansion of the exterior of legally existing visitor accommodations serving facility (VSF) lodging units on a site that is designated for such use on the Town Land Use Map and Town Zoning Map may be permitted, provided that (1) any addition of visitor serving VSF lodging units (guest rooms or suites) does not exceed the total limit (cap) for hotel, inn, and bed and breakfast accommodations VSF lodging units established by listed in Appendix 2; (2) any addition of VSF lodging units does not exceed the allocated number of units for the designated site pursuant to Appendix 2 and the VSF Lodging Unit Allocation Implementation Procedure in Mendocino Town Plan Section 6.7 and Mendocino Town Zoning Code Section 20.684.030(H), and (23) such addition or expansion is consistent in conformity with all applicable conservation and development standards of the certified Mendocino Town Plan and certified Mendocino Town Zoning Ordinance.
+GM-13 (a) Additions to or expansion of legally existing Visitor Serving Facility (VSF) lodging units on a site that is designated for such use on the Town Land Use Map and Town Zoning Map may be permitted, provided that (1) any addition of VSF lodging units does not exceed the total limit (cap) for hotel, inn, and bed and breakfast VSF lodging units listed in Appendix 2; (2) any addition of VSF lodging units does not exceed the allocated number of units for the designated site pursuant to Appendix 2 and the Visitor Serving Facility Lodging Unit Allocation Implementation Procedure in Mendocino Town Plan Section 6.7 and Mendocino Town Zoning Code Section 20.684.030(H), and (3) such addition or expansion is in conformity with the certified Mendocino Town Plan and certified Mendocino Town Zoning Code. (b) Any visitor serving lodging unit that is operating without a valid coastal development permit where one is necessary must submit an application for a coastal development permit deemed complete by the Department of Planning and Building Services by December 31, 2018 and obtain a coastal development permit by June 30, 2019.
+If either a complete application is not submitted by December 31, 2018 or a coastal development permit is not obtained by June 30, 2019, any existing allocation for the visitor serving lodging unit shall be forfeited and shall become available for reallocation to another visitor serving facility pursuant to the Visitor Serving Facility Lodging Unit Allocation Implementation Procedure in Mendocino Town Plan Section 6.7 and Mendocino Town Zoning Code Section 20.684.030(H).